US STOCKS-Wall St climbs after retail sales data; healthcare up

 June 11 U.S. stocks climbed on Thursday as retail sales data lifted the outlook for consumer spending and as healthcare shares gained.

-Shares of Eli Lilly, Gilead and other healthcare stocks gave the S&P 500 its biggest boost, while the S&P 500 healthcare index gained 0.5 percent and was among the day's best-performing sectors.
+The S&P 500 health care index gained 0.5 percent and was among the day's best-performing sectors, led by shares of Eli Lilly.

 S&P utilities rose 0.7 percent, the day's strongest sector, as U.S. bond yields retreated.
 Utilities and other dividend payers tend to compete with bonds for investment money.